The meaning of Palo Santo in Spanish is ‘Holy Wood.

 True to its name, this sacred tree from the west coast of Ecuador is often used in religious and healing ceremonies.
 It is ideal for the creation of sacred space.

-As the winter solstice passes, many traditions throughout the world celebrate holy days.
+As the summer solstice recently passed, many traditions throughout the world celebrate holy days.
 What better time to explore the reasons behind why Palo Santo is considered holy?

 Ways of Knowing Palo Santo